ZigaoWang/eye-tracking/README.md

   - Provides immediate visual and audio alerts when attention is lost
   - Shows an eye-catching flashing alert that demands attention
   - Tracks focus metrics in a status bar
+  - **NEW: Focus Reward System** - Plays a celebratory sound and displays positive feedback when user maintains focus for 10 consecutive seconds
+  - Visually displays focus progress with a progress bar
+  - Enhanced reward screen with congratulatory message, confetti effects, and countdown timer

 ### Additional Features
 - Cursor control via eye tracking (requires calibration)